UFeindschiff/sackbot/README.md

         the channel for the bot to join.
 Will join root channel if not set -insecureTLS
-        skip verification of the mumble server's TLS certificate -legacyFetching
+        skip verification of the mumble server's TLS certificate -password string
-        use the legacy way of fetching audio from a YouTube stream.
-Tends to fail for many videos and takes longer, but may result in better audio quality
-  -no_video_fallback
-        do not fall back on grabbing a video in case no audio-only stream is available -password string
         server password, should the server require one -server string